jpgannon/EDS-2025-QAQC/README.md

 ## Author

-Developed by students at Virginia Tech University, Alex Turse and Claire Porter.
+Developed by students at Virginia Tech University, and Claire Porter.